Electrical Panel Upgrades in Colorado: What You Need to Know

 Colorado's electrical system authority is structured around the Colorado Division of Electrical Board, which operates under the Colorado Department of Regulatory Agencies (DORA).
 The Division enforces licensing requirements for contractors and electricians performing this work statewide, as described in Colorado Revised Statutes Title 12, Article 115.

 The applicable installation standard in Colorado is the National Electrical Code (NEC), published by the National Fire Protection Association (NFPA 70).
 As of January 1, 2023, the current edition is the 2023 NEC.
-Colorado's statewide NEC adoption cycle and any local amendments are tracked through /regulatory-context-for-colorado-electrical-systems.
+Colorado's statewide NEC adoption cycle and any local amendments are tracked through .

 Scope boundaries and limitations: This page covers panel upgrade projects on structures within Colorado state jurisdiction.
 It does not address federal facilities, tribal land electrical systems, or properties regulated exclusively by federal OSHA electrical standards.
 Local jurisdictions — including Denver, Colorado Springs, and Boulder — may adopt local amendments to the NEC or impose additional permitting fees beyond state minimums; those local variations are not fully enumerated here.
 Projects on manufactured or mobile homes carry separate regulatory treatment under HUD standards and are addressed at Colorado Electrical Systems — Mobile and Manufactured Homes.